cwarden45/Coding-fRNA-Comment/README.md

 # Full Acknowledgement

 I have uploaded a [PDF](https://github.com/cwarden45/Coding-fRNA-Comment/blob/master/comment.pdf) (and Word Document from which it was created).
 Please use that to view the full acknowledgement.
-I considered copied that over to the README, but I think the formatting is more clear in the PDF.
+I considered coping that over to the README, but I think the formatting is more clear in the PDF.